 - Email us for our group export heat map calculations

 It’s important to consider your group’s primary use case before determining expectations for growth and member engagement.
 At Talk Social to Me, we know that most groups fall into one of six different categories based on purpose and behavior (such as News, Q&A and special interest groups).
 Each type requires unique benchmarks and measurements; it’s not fair to compare engagement between a group that’s used for companywide news dissemination to one that’s primarily for team collaboration, for example.
 The KPIs will be starkly different.

 - Contact us for help with analytics benchmarks for your organization

-Analytics at the group level are still relatively new to Workplace by Facebook, so they’re a step in the right direction.
+Analytics at the group level are a step in the right direction.
 There definitely is some room for improvement to make analytics as actionable as they were intended to be, however.
-Here are a few tweaks we’d like to see to Workplace by Facebook’s analytics:
+Here are a few tweaks we’d like to see to Workplace from Facebook’s analytics:

 - Show reactions per employee for the day, week and month in the Employee export tab